 In episode 2, we discussed how the NGSS has changed so many aspects of science education.
 In this episode, we named phenomena as one of the major shifts that have come with the NGSS.
 And, the use of science phenomena in the lessons isn't unique to the NGSS.
 However, it's become more popular with the introduction of these standards.

 In this episode, we cover all of your basic questions about phenomena.
 But, don't worry.
 This isn't our only episode on the topic.
 You will see several links to posts throughout this recap so that you can get the answers to all of your questions.
 And, we have even added answers to some new questions that have come up since this episode originally aired.

 If you need help figuring out how to make these shifts in our own classroom, consider signing up for Nicole's Bringing Wonder Back Workshop.
 This is a FREE workshop designed to help teachers like you get started!
 Click here to register.

 Phenomena are the natural occurrences that spark curiosity.
 Also, phenomena can be problems or events.
 And, they connect the content that you are teaching in your classroom to the real world.

 It's important to note that phenomena don't have to be phenomenal.
 Many teachers think that the phenomena that they choose need to be some epic scenario.
-Really, it more important that they connect closely with the content and cultivate curiosity.
+Sometimes, phenomena are too complex and are too difficult for students to understand.
+Really, it is more important that they connect closely with the content and cultivate curiosity.